arroway/LolBot/README.md

 ## Web interface

-More data can be displayed via the [mojobot][MojoBot] web interface:
+More data can be displayed via the [MojoBot][MojoBot] web interface:
 * smileys (happy, sad, amazed, confused, demoralized)
 * number of 'fpga' and 'arduilol'
 * facepalm